new-xmon-df/arduxmon-iot-projects/README.md

    - **ESP32-C3 Supermini:**
    The ESP32-C3 Supermini is a compact version of the ESP32-C3 that provides WiFi and Bluetooth LE connectivity.
 Its small size makes it ideal for applications where space is limited.

+### Components Used in my Projects:
+In this section, I categorize the components utilized in my projects according to their type.
+Each component type is accompanied by a general description, and each specific component is linked to its respective documentation.

+1. **Displays**: are essential components in many of my IoT projects, providing visual feedback and information display to users.
+Explore the diverse range of displays I've integrated:

+    - [SH1116](Components/Displays/SH1106/README.md): The SH1106 display is a popular choice among hobbyists and professionals alike, offering high contrast and excellent visibility in various lighting conditions.
+Here's what you need to know about integrating the SH1106 display into your IoT projects:

 ### How can you contribute?